mplex/multigraph/README.md

 TORNABUON     48       0     7
 ```

-That's much better now.
+Now ` flofliesatt` matches ` floflies` for the plotting.

 <br />
 <br />

-The following code serves to depict this network in a way that the size of the vertices reflects the wealth of the actors.
+Redefine the scope to depict this network in a way that the size of the vertices reflects the wealth of the actors.

 ```r
 # redefine scope of node / edge / graph characteristics